Bevin Court: Artwork

 The building also incorporates a mural in the ground hall entranceway painted by Lubetkin's collaborator Peter Yates, depicting Finsbury's coat of arms and aspects of its history.

 After long-term exposure to vandalism, wear and various unsuccessful attempts at repair, in 2015–16 the mural was restored to its original design using authentic materials for the period.
 The missing bust of Ernest Bevin was recreated at the same time and now occupies its original location in the wall opposite the mural.
 Glass screens were installed to protect both assets.

+Media appearances

+The building features in Episode 4 of the BBC espionage series The Little Drummer Girl (2018).